arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 ```

-## sƃnq
+## sƃnq (and a broad analysis)
 We can see that the program is very simple, as is the main bug: a UAF in `delete()`.
 After `free()`ing a chunk there's no information stored about the new status of that chunk (*e. g.* setting it to NULL).
-We could consider another bug of uninitialized memory in `create()`, the chunks should be `memset()` before using them.
+We could consider another bug of uninitialized memory in `create()`, the chunks aren't `memset()`ed before using them.

-The function `math()` is peculiar because it doesn't let us store information in a chunk as such, it rather allows us to increment independently the three integers that each chunk holds.
+The function `math()` is peculiar because it doesn't let us store information as it is in a chunk, it rather allows us to increment independently the three integers that each chunk hold.

 We may also contemplate the utter **lack of ways to leak** any address of anything *at all*.

 ## Freeing then using (as rude as it sounds)
-Easy, they all are of size 0x20 so when `free()`d they'll go to the tcache's first bin.
-We are facing glibc 2.31, let's see how tcache chunks look like.
+So we can start easy.
+All chunks are of size 0x20 so when `free()`d they'll go to the tcache's first bin.
+We are facing glibc 2.31, let's see how tcache chunks look like here.
 ```c
 typedef struct tcache_entry
 {